-It can be quite confusing when one person avoiding gluten can't eat french fries prepared in a shared fryer, since this may not automatically be thought of as a source of gluten.
+It can be confusing when a person avoiding gluten won’t eat french fries prepared in a shared fryer, since this may not automatically be thought of as a source of gluten.
 The different words used to describe gluten avoidance may also add to the confusion: allergy, intolerance, sensitivity, celiac disease.

-No matter what term is being used, the important rules of thumb for keeping your friends and family safe are to listen carefully to their needs, ask questions if you're unsure and confirm their requests.
+No matter the term used, to keep friends and family safe, listen carefully to their needs.
+Ask questions if you're unsure and confirm their requests.

-With food allergies, the body triggers attack mode when a problem food is eaten, resulting in immediate symptoms such as itching, swelling and hives.
-For many individuals, more severe symptoms occur such as trouble breathing and swallowing, a drop in blood pressure and loss of consciousness.
-Death can and does occur.
-While any food can cause a reaction, 90 percent of food allergic reactions in the United States are from eight foods: milk, wheat, eggs, soy, fish, shellfish, nuts and peanuts.
+With food allergies, the body’s immune system goes into attack when a problem food is eaten.
+Typically, this results in immediate symptoms like itching, swelling and hives.
+For many individuals, more severe symptoms are also a risk.
+Trouble breathing and swallowing, a drop in blood pressure, loss of consciousness and even death may occur.
+While any food can cause an allergic reaction, 90 percent of food allergic reactions in the United States are from eight foods: milk, wheat, eggs, soy, fish, shellfish, nuts and peanuts.
 Sesame has also recently been identified as the ninth major food allergen in the U.S., and food labels will be required to reflect it as an obvious ingredient in 2023.

 People with food allergies must avoid the offending foods, even in small amounts.
-A past exposure may have been mild but future contact with the allergen can result in a stronger and potentially life-threatening response.
+While a past exposure may have been mild, future exposures can result in stronger and even life-threatening responses.

-Celiac disease is an autoimmune disorder in which the body's immune system causes an attack on the intestines when gluten is eaten.
+Celiac disease is an autoimmune disorder.
+The body's immune system attacks the small intestine when gluten is eaten.
 While the symptoms are not immediately life-threatening, they can be devastating.
-Continuous exposure to gluten can result in serious long-term health conditions, even for those who don't experience outward symptoms.
+Continuous exposure to gluten can result in serious long-term side effects, even for those who don't experience noticeable symptoms.

 Non-Celiac Gluten Sensitivity